Eighth Avenue station (BMT Sea Beach Line)

 The Eighth Avenue station is a local station on the BMT Sea Beach Line of the New York City Subway.
 It is located in Sunset Park, Brooklyn, at the intersection of Eighth Avenue and 62nd Street.
 It is served by the N train at all times.
-During rush hours, several W and northbound Q trains also serve the station.
+During rush hours, several W trains also serve this station.

 Eighth Avenue is the northernmost stop on the Sea Beach Line.
 West of this station, the tracks curve northward, enter a tunnel, and become the express tracks of the BMT Fourth Avenue Line.

 The station serves the Sunset Park Chinatown, the oldest Chinatown in Brooklyn, which is centered around Eighth Avenue.

+History

+This station opened on June 22, 1915.